edoreld/hesa-campaign/Relationships System.md

 Characters have become good friends and can rely on each other in times of need.

  - Whenever you both are facing an enemy that you both can reach with your weapon in melee range, and you are not currently flanking, you may add +1 to your attack roll against that enemy.
+ - Whenever one of you makes a ranged attack or a ranged spell attack roll against a target that your friend is facing in melee combat, you can add

 Requirements: Acquaintance